johnmm/nltk-wiki/Integration-Testing.md

 Replace `your_jenkins_url` and `newjobname` with appropriate values above.
 The `--user` option can be omitted if Jenkins user and password are not configured.

 Now, configure the created job.
-Open the configuration menu by clicking on the hyper link for the new job, and then clicking on the `Configure` menu on the left side.
+Open the configuration menu by clicking on the hyperlink for the new job, and then clicking on the `Configure` menu on the left side.
 In the configuration page, make sure that it is pointing to the right branch/repository.
-Also, unless you are using macports, you might want to turn off the following check box:
+Also, unless you are using Macports, you might want to turn off the following check box:

     Inject environment variables to the build process

 That's it.
 Jenkins will run the job in 5 minutes because the configuration files is set up to check the repository every 5 minutes.
 If it finds any new commits, it will download the changes and run the job.
 The job's workspace is initially empty, so at first poll, Jenkins will download the entire repository and run the job.

 How It Works
 ------------